b-yond-infinite-network/amaze-us/microservice/challenge-3/challenge3.md

     - [ ] Documentation on code.
     - [ ] How do we build the application?
     - [ ] How do we use the application (https://www.openapis.org/)?
+- [ ] Add metrics for each application
+- [ ] Add logs for each application